 The Shops at Jax Brewery are located in an architecturally striking 19th century former beer brewing facility - opened in 1891, the Brewery was the largest independent brewery in the south.
 The property has four floors of shops, cafes and boutiques, with the top floor offering some pretty spectacular views of the city.
 A few of the shops offer child and adult themed screen print items of local witticisms and attractions that are sure to be a hit.
 Home Team Sportswear is a great place to pick up New Orleans Saints memorabilia and there are a handful of fun jewelry shops, some made by local artisans.
 Chico's is one of the popular big name stores.
 Lazy River Southern Fare & Spirits is a newish family friendly dining option with local specialties like po-boys and gumbo.

 A premier destination in New Orleans, this upscale shopping mall's wide spectrum of boutiques, specialty shops and high-end brand chains offers something for everyone.
 Browse top shelf retailers like Saks 5th Ave, Brooks Brothers, Tiffany and Ann Taylor.
-There are 32 retailers spread over three floor, national biggies along with local jewelry artist Mignon Faget and RHINO - Right Here in New Orleans (RHINO) Contemporary Crafts Company.
+There are more than 30 retailers spread over three floors, national biggies along with local jewelry artist Mignon Faget and RHINO - Right Here in New Orleans Contemporary Crafts Company.
 Canal Place also entertains with a upmarket movie theater, complete with reserved seating, in-theater dining and super comfy recliner seats.
 The Shops are located near the Mississippi River end of Canal Street, close to the Aquarium and Harrah's.

 A year under wraps, the $70 million redo of the circa 1984 Riverwalk Mall opened in the spring of 2014, the first Outlet Collection in any downtown in America.
 The Outlet Collection at Riverwalk is gorgeous, airy, filled with natural light and river views, something the cavelike original center sorely lacked.
 Situated in the heart of downtown, the new Riverwalk is next door to the Convention Center and close to the Cruise Terminal and the French Quarter.
-For city dwelling New Orleanians, the siren call of discount parking and mouthwatering brands like Neiman Marcus Last Call (the first in the state), Kenneth Cole, Coach and Forever 21 is irresistible.
-A Nordstrom Rack will be added to the line-up by fall 2016.
+For city dwelling New Orleanians, the siren call of discount parking and mouthwatering brands like Neiman Marcus Last Call (the first in the state), Kenneth Cole, Coach, Nordstrom Rack and Forever 21 is irresistible.